 In places, the mountain bike route follows rather faint, and rough, two-track roads where route finding might be a little difficult.
-The BLM has installed some carsonite signs along the route to help keep riders on track, but some of these have gone missing in recent years, so pay attention to your surroundings and do your best to stay oriented.
+The BLM has installed some carsonite signs along the route to help keep riders on track, but many of these have gone missing in recent years, so pay attention to your surroundings and do your best to stay oriented.

 From the BLM recreation site the route heads north to briefly parallel the Big Wood River, then swings east to pass through a couple of gates to follow along the toe of a rock outcropping.
 At this point the route is along a two-track with brush encroaching on the trail.
 In about a half mile the two-track bends south, then gains an old railroad grade.
 Turn left/north to follow along on the old railroad grade.

 The railroad grade ends in about one mile, at the Big Wood River and the foundation piers of an old railroad bridge.
 Here, the route heads east toward a saddle below the north end of Dinosaur Ridge.
 Next, the route follows another faint two-track (this two-track is just east of the saddle).
-The faint two-track bends south to connect to a road that takes rides south to parallel along the route's namesake ridge.
+The faint two-track bends south to connect to a road that takes riders south to parallel along the route's namesake ridge.
 The loop ends by utilizing some of the roads you used to access the start of the ride, so, if you've managed to stay oriented, the way back to the picnic area/parking area is quite straight forward.